textileio/community/docs/docs/filecoin/balances.md

 ## Funding your address

+!!!
+Warning
+We are shutting down our hosted Hub infrastructure.
+Do not send any funds to any Hub-based Filecoin addresses.

 Textile is not able to provide any financial services.
 Due to that restriction, Filecoin you deposit in any address on the Hub can only be used to pay network fees for gas, storage, and retreival.
-Keep that in mind whenever you send FIL to one of your addresses.

-### Depositing FIL

-You can grab your address with the `hub fil addrs` command and use it to send Filecoin from any other node on the network or any other wallet where sending is enabled (e.g. Coinbase).
-If you are looking for a small amount of Filecoin to use, spend a few minutes on [Coinbase Earn](https://www.coinbase.com/earn/filecoin) where you can get your first Filecoin for free.

 ## Fil+ verification